 There are a number of opportunities to arrange your affairs so as to minimise the amount of VAT payable or maximise the amount of VAT recoverable.
 These can be as simple as making use of the continuous supply rules to defer the date when VAT becomes due, or can be complex arrangements designed to achieve an absolute VAT saving.

 Our VAT team includes a former HMRC anti-avoidance adviser, so is well placed to help guide you through the minefield that VAT planning activity has become in recent years.

 Our experienced VAT team can help to streamline and review your VAT records to:

 - avoid penalties

 If you simply want to learn more about VAT as it applies to your business, we can provide tailored training as well as copies of useful VAT publications.

-We've had a specialist VAT team at Shipleys for a number of years, providing support to clients across a wide range of business sectors.
+For many years, our specialist VAT team has provided support to clients across a wide range of business sectors.
 The team advises on everything from the basics of compliance, through to complex VAT planning.

-The team can also provide assistance with queries relating to excise, inland customs, import, export and intra-EU dispatch, and arrival procedures and formalities.
+We can also help answer your queries relating to excise, inland customs, import, export and intra-EU dispatch, and arrival procedures and formalities.

 For further information, please talk to your usual Shipleys' contact, or to Nancy Cruickshanks.

 Specific advice should be obtained before taking action, or refraining from taking action, on any of the subjects covered above.